nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_memory.rst

    32 KB

 Access control
-   Application domain local RAM is accessible by the Application Core.
+   Application domain local RAM is accessible by the application core.
-   Any core (like FLPR or PPR) or peripheral configured to be owned by Application Core (like UARTE or SAADC) can access this memory as well.
+   Any core (like FLPR or PPR) or peripheral configured to be owned by application core (like UARTE or SAADC) can access this memory as well.
    Any core with access to this memory can execute code from it.

-   If the TrustZone feature is enabled for Application Core, this memory can be partitioned in one secure and one non-secure region.
+   If the TrustZone feature is enabled for the application core, this memory can be partitioned in one secure and one non-secure region.
    The secure region is accessible only by code executed with the secure attribute, while the non-secure region is accessible by any code.

    .. note::
       Code executed by VPRs (like FLPR or PPR) has its secure attribute matching the given VPR security configuration in the SPU.
       Local RAM cannot include a Non-Secure Callable section.

-Radio Core RAM
+Radio core RAM
 --------------

-The Radio Core contains 96 KB of local RAM.
+The radio core contains 96 KB of local RAM.
-Any access to this memory has minimal latency if originated either from Radio Core CPU or from peripherals with EasyDMA located in the Radio Core.
+Any access to this memory has minimal latency if originated either from radio core CPU or from peripherals with EasyDMA located in the radio core.
 Any access from any other core has a significant latency.
-Because of this property, local RAM in the Radio Core should be used mainly to store data frequently accessed by the Radio Core CPU or the radio protocol frames to be accessed by CCM or RADIO peripherals, or to store timing critical parts of the code executed by the Radio Core CPU.
+Because of this property, local RAM in the radio core should be used mainly to store data frequently accessed by the radio core CPU or the radio protocol frames to be accessed by CCM or RADIO peripherals, or to store timing critical parts of the code executed by the radio core CPU.

 Address range
    0x23000000 - 0x23030000